Skip to main content

 Career tips

-You'll need a good knowledge of antiques and market trends.
-Sales skills, customer care and the ability to spot items that will sell are likely to be more important than formal qualifications.
+You'll need a good understanding of antiques and market trends.
+Sales skills, customer care and the ability to spot items that will sell are very important.

 Further information

-You can discover more about working in antiques through The British Antique Dealers' Association.
+You can discover more about working in antiques and valuations from The British Antique Dealers' Association

 What it takes